rotero08/fullstackopenexcercises/part0/new_note_diagram.md

-# Here is a simple flow chart:
+# Sequence Diagram for Exercise 0.4: New note diagram

-Description
+This is the sequence diagram for a new note created at https://studies.cs.helsinki.fi/exampleapp/notes

 ```mermaid
     sequenceDiagram